prohenscoll/Celltype-transcriptomics-CLZ/3_deconvolution/README.md

 - Signature matrices were generated using the **CIBERSORTx web platform**.
 - Deconvolution was performed externally via the CIBERSORTx interface.
-- Resulting signature matrices and proportion estimates are stored in:
+- Resulting signature matrices and are stored in:
   - `02_cibersortx/signature_matrices/`

 ### NNLS